A quick and easy, one-pan pork tenderloin medallions, with mushrooms and a delicious Marsala wine sauce. Cooks up quickly in one pan on the stovetop!

-I enjoy this dish served with rustic mashed potatoes (or try garlic mashed).
+I enjoy this dish served with rustic mashed potatoes or try a garlic mash.
 I will set some water to boil for the potatoes while preparing my ingredients.
 The potatoes then boil as the dish gets cooked on the next burner.
 Simply drain the potatoes, add some cream and butter and mash.
 Try some small new potatoes and leave the skin on.
-Pretty and easy.
+Pretty and easy!

 - Kosher salt and freshly ground black pepper

-- 2 medium shallots, finely diced (can substitute red onion)
+- 2 medium (2 medium) shallots, finely diced (can substitute red onion)

-- Trim the tenderloins of silverskin and any excess fat (*Tip: use a paper towel to pull the silverskin).
-Cut the tenderloins into 2-inch-thick medallions.
-Place medallions with a cut side up and press down with the palm of your hand to flatten slightly.
+- Trim the tenderloins of silverskin and any excess fat.
+Cut the tenderloins into medallions about 1 1/2-inches thick.
+Place medallions with the cut side up and press down with the palm of your hand to flatten slightly.
 Season the meat with salt and pepper.

-- Heat 3 Tbsp. oil and 1 Tbsp. of the butter in a large skillet over high heat (somewhere between medium-high and high.
-You want a really hot pan, but not so hot that it will scorch).
+- Heat 3 Tbsp. oil and 1 Tbsp. of the butter in a large skillet over high heat , somewhere between medium-high and high.
+You want a really hot pan, but not so hot that it will scorch.
 When the butter is melted and foaming, add the meat and sear until browned, 2 to 3 minutes.
 Don't over-crowd the pan.
 Do in two batches, if necessary.
 Flip and cook the other side until the meat is well browned and slightly firm to the touch, about another 2 min.
-Transfer to a plate.
+Transfer pork to a plate.

-- Once the Marsala has almost completely evaporated, add the chicken broth and cook, until reduced by half, about 3 minutes.
+- Once the Marsala has almost completely evaporated, add the chicken broth and cook until the mixture is reduced by half, about 3 minutes.
 Stir in the cream and parsley.
 Return the pork and any accumulated juices to the pan, and cook, flipping the pork once, until it’s firm to the touch and still a little pink in the middle (cut into a piece to check), 2 to 4 min.
 Taste for salt and pepper and serve.
 Serve garnished with additional parsley.